 How does living in Saskatoon influence your music?

 CH: Being from Saskatoon...being IN Saskatoon...influences every artist, including me.
 The diversity that I touched on earlier is paramount.
 I'm rarely satisfied with only ONE genre.
 Only ONE way of creating.
 That diversity goes beyond the musical fabric and the people though.
-Saskatoon has the buildings...but also the nature.
-I can be in a multi-million dollar, state-of-the-art building, step outside and within 5 minutes be sitting quietly alone with my thoughts, on a rock with the calm lapping of the South Saskatchewan River.
-It's got diversity of weather.
+Saskatoon has the buildings...but also nature.
+I can be in a multi-million dollar, state-of-the-art building, step outside, and within 5 minutes be sitting quietly alone with my thoughts, on a rock with the calm lapping of the South Saskatchewan River.
+It's got a diversity of weather.
 I can be out for a midnight stroll with a t-shirt and within a week be 40cm deep in snow.
-These diverse conditions allow for a breadth of ideas and perspective...and that has certainly affected my music.
+These diverse conditions allow for a breadth of ideas and perspectives...and that has certainly affected my music.

 Do you have any songs or projects inspired by Saskatoon?

 KP: The latest song that I was a part of actually has VERY specific Saskatchewan and Saskatoon inspirations.
-I'm in a group called Ariel & Sean and we were approached by Saskatoon's community radio station (CFCR 90.5 FM) to be part of a collaborative project with Regina's community radio station (CJTR 91.3 FM)...Saskatchewan artists covering other Saskatchewan artists.
-CFCR has been a part of my music upbringing for decades - having been a host since 1997, and a listener before then - so it was an honour to work with them, in addition to being an exciting opportunity to step outside of our song-creation routines.
-We chose Andy Shauf's "Early To The Party"...and I feel like I can hear the buzz of the sidewalk outside my living room window that was happening as I layed down the instruments, whenever I hear it.
+I'm in a group called Ariel & Sean and we were approached by Saskatoon's community radio station (CFCR 90.5 FM) to be part of a collaborative project with Regina's community radio station (CJTR 91.3 FM)...Saskatchewan artists cover other Saskatchewan artists.
+CFCR has been a part of my music upbringing for decades - has been a host since 1997, and a listener before then - so it was an honour to work with them, in addition to being an exciting opportunity to step outside of our song-creation routines.
+We chose Andy Shauf's "Early To The Party"...and I feel like I can hear the buzz of the sidewalk outside my living room window that was happening as I lay down the instruments, whenever I hear it.
 With Ariel's voice - recorded at her home in Saskatoon - soaring above it...it truly feels like I can FEEL Saskatoon in this song.